-Memories are made with this three day family itinerary by the seaside.
-Explore Fremantle on bikes learn about the Whadjuk people, enjoy the European flavours at family friendly restaurants and uncovering stories of Western Australia’s history and this historic town.
+Make memories with this three day family itinerary by the seaside.
+Explore Fremantle on bikes learn about the Whadjuk people, enjoy the European flavours at family friendly restaurants and uncover stories of Western Australia’s history and this historic town.

 DAY 1 | Morning

 Drop your bags at your hotel mid-morning to allow plenty of time for exploring.
 You'll have plenty of space for the whole family in one of Fremantle's self-contained apartments.
 Choose Be.Fremantle* if you want to be close to action in the Downtown area, with ocean and harbour views from every apartment.

 DAY 1 | Lunch

 Fishing Boat Harbour, just up the road, is the perfect place to kick off your family holiday by the sea.
 Enjoy lunch at one of the seafood restaurants lining the boardwalk.
 Cicerello’s giant fish tanks are a hit with the kids.
 Thrill seekers love a ride on Cicerello's Jet Adventures.

 Run off lunch at the Esplanade Reserve playground just across the railway line.
 Look both ways before you cross–if you’re lucky you’ll see a freight train chugging through the city and the drivers always wave to the kids.
 On the Western side of the railway line is Bathers Beach, Freo’s inner city and best kept secret beach.